NUSTM/SemEval-2024_ECAC/README.md

 We organize an ECAC evaluation, namely the Competition of Multimodal Emotion Cause Analysis in Conversations, as a shared task of [SemEval-2024](https://semeval.github.io/SemEval2024/tasks).

+❗️❗️❗️ Please note that the use of additional annotation data is not allowed for ECAC.
+However, we encourage participants to utilize publicly available Large Language Models, including ChatGPT, during system development.

 🔥🔥🔥 [Training set](#Dataset) has been released!

 🌟🌟🌟 Interested participants are encouraged to [register](https://forms.gle/ioFAFTbuMtoRM7yd6) now and join the [mailing list](https://groups.google.com/g/ecf_eca) to stay updated.